pete-rai/p5js-bubbles/README.md

 1. Per bubble colors within the source data
 2. Any CSS that you have included
 3. The default coloring scheme

-#### Per Bubble Coloring

-If you want to specify a different color for specific (or even each) bubble, you can do that by including CSS information within the source data.

 ### Modifiable Constants